-This post comes from award-wining cake designer and Bluprint instructor Elisa Strauss.
+This post comes from award-wining cake designer and Craftsy instructor Elisa Strauss.
 With features in publications like Elle and Vogue and appearances on television shows like Sex and the City and The Today Show, her work is much-sought-after and always stunning.

 A classic iced sugar cookie is a great recipe to use anytime of year.
 But this design was inspired by summer footwear: pool parties, the beach or, in my case, one of my closest friends who loves to wear her flip-flops any time of year.